Getting Started with Angular Using Angular CLI and TypeScript

 import 'zone.js';

-You can also refer below video to get start Syncfusion Angular Grid component.
+You can also watch the following video to quickly get started with the Syncfusion Angular Grid component:

 Adding feature Modules to Syncfusion Angular components